 Early saturation divers experienced a troublesome phenomenon that affected their watches during the decompression phase in hyperbaric chambers filled with breathing mixes composed largely of helium.

-Helium molecules are so tiny that they can slowly penetrate the watch case through the gaskets, so the pressure inside the watch equalizes with the pressure inside the habitat.
+Helium atoms are so tiny that they can slowly penetrate the watch case through the gaskets, so the pressure inside the watch equalizes with the pressure inside the habitat.
 However, during a diver’s decompression process to be slowly brought back to normal atmospheric pressure, the gas is unable to escape from the waterproof case sufficiently quickly.
 The resulting pressure difference inside and outside the watch can damage the watch or force the crystal out of the case.

-To address this issue, Rolex invented and patented the gas escape valve for watches, a one-way valve which safely allows the helium trapped in the watch to be released when the difference between the watch's internal pressure and the pressure in the hyperbaric chamber is too high, without compromising the waterproofness of the Oyster case.
+To address this issue, Rolex invented and patented the helium escape valve, a one-way valve which safely allows the helium trapped in the watch to be released when the difference between the watch's internal pressure and the pressure in the hyperbaric chamber is too high, without compromising the waterproofness of the watch.

 This innovation brought the final touch to the resistance to pressure – both internal and external – of the Sea-Dweller’s case, resulting in a watch perfectly adapted to the requirements of deep-sea divers.